Can I have additional carts?

 Can I recycle milk cartons?

 Not in your curbside container.
 While cartons and aseptic containers can be recycled in some systems, our facility is not setup to process this material.
-Currently, we do not have a large enough volume of cartons to justify a facility retrofit.

 Can I put compostable plastics in the green cart?